This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Which oil is best for frying?

-The choice of frying oil affects both taste, health and heat resistance.
-Among vegetable oils, those with a high smoke point and a large proportion of monounsaturated fatty acids (e.g. olive oil and rapeseed oil) are generally more stable at high temperatures than oils with a high proportion of polyunsaturated fatty acids.
-If you want a neutral taste, you usually choose a refined, heat-resistant oil; if you want a mild olive oil character, you can use extra virgin at lower heat.
+Among vegetable oils, those with a high smoke point and a large proportion of monounsaturated fatty acids, such as olive oil and rapeseed oil, are generally more stable at high temperatures than oils with a high proportion of polyunsaturated fatty acids.

 High heat: what should you consider?